 Nonprofits are increasingly incorporating digital listening into their practice, using the same tools and techniques of journalism, governments, and corporations to develop new advocacy techniques.
 But, as David Karpf, author of The MoveOn Effect, points out, there is a vast difference between listening more through digital media and listening better.

 Social media capital is a special form of social capital that’s accumulated through an organization’s social media network.
-Nonprofits can look at it as being the key immediate outcome derived from their social media efforts.
 Like other resources, it can be converted or expended toward strategic organizational outcomes.

 This article explores the connections between social media and the deep changes that are taking place in the relationship between our organizations and our constituencies.
 Social media’s “naturally reciprocal and boundary-crossing character is at the very center of its transformative potential,” McCambridge writes—but for many, the habits of vertical leadership and gatekeeping are hard to break.